 If you want a slice of the executive lifestyle, the sharp-looking, high-technology, luxury Mercedes-Benz E-Class fits the bill perfectly.
 It’s available both as a large saloon and an even more practical five-door estate.
 Great for long-distance business trips or packing it full with the family and heading to the Lakes.

-The 5th generation of the Mercedes-Benz E Class arrived in the UK in 2016.
+The fifth generation of the Mercedes-Benz E-Class arrived in the UK in 2016.
 You can quickly tell the difference from its predecessor by glancing at the front.
-The earlier models have a double headlamp design and feature the Mercedes-Benz 3-pointed star on top of the bonnet.
+The earlier models have a double headlamp design and feature the Mercedes-Benz three-pointed star on top of the bonnet.

 A great-looking car that oozes class and prestige

 If you've had a mega stressful day at work, come home, have your tea, wait until the traffic dies down and then take your Mercedes-Benz E Class out for a drive again.
 It’s so relaxing, hushed and comfortable to be behind the wheel of, you might just want to keep going.
 It’s perfect for soaking up motorway miles.

 Models equipped with the optional air suspension are even better and make you feel like you’re floating along on your own personal magic carpet.
 On twisty roads and around town, the E-Class feels perfectly fine to drive, even if the handling isn't quite as sharp as a BMW 5 Series or a Jaguar XF.

 If you have high expectations of owning a Mercedes-Benz, the E-Class certainly won’t disappoint when you step inside.
 The cabin is elegantly designed and beautifully put together.
 Even when you’re stuck in London traffic going nowhere, this car always exudes a touch of class that makes you feel good.

 Information is displayed in stunning clarity on dual 12.3-inch screens.
 To keep your hands where they should be, Mercedes has cleverly added control touchpads to the steering wheel.